jahio/app-server-arena/readme.md

 ##### Puma

 Fastest to finish /borat.
 Failed *miserably* with the /pi test.
 On par with Unicorn's speed for finishing the /server test, had second highest transaction rate for the same.
-Surprisingly, had the lowest concurrency rating for the /server test, in spite of its threaded model; Thin's EventMachine model gave the best appearance of concurrent request processing.
 Failed the /sleep test horribly, finishing fewer than 25% of the test.

 Failed the /random test horribly, finishing less than 25%.
 I found this extremely odd so I went for a *second* round for Puma on the /random test, thinking that perhaps over my planned 100,000 requests, it was thrown